All Episodes

 So President Trump put out a pretty brutal tweet last night.

-Dr. Thayer is is gonna join us.
+Dr. Thayer is going to join us.

-Also, huge development in the Google case.
+Also, huge developments in the Google case.

-Google slipped it, there's all types of things going on in the court.
+There's all types of things going on in the court.

-Mike Davis hopefully will join us.
+Mike Davis, hopefully, will join us.

-The Polish president is supposed to be there talk to President Trump about Ukraine.
+The Polish president is supposed to be there, talk to President Trump about Ukraine.

 Very important meeting.

-I'm sure President Trump is gonna give a press available and I'm sure there'll be a couple of three questions about what just occurred outside the Capitol across from the Supreme Court on this uh pre uh press conference with the victims, like I said, Rokana and Tom Massey doing a discharge petition today.
+I'm sure President Trump is going to give a press avail, and I'm sure there'll be a couple of three questions about what just occurred outside the Capitol across from the Supreme Court on this pre-press conference with the victims.

-Uh I don't remember ever a discharge petition working, but this one I think might have some traction.
+I don't remember ever a discharge petition working, but this one I think might have some traction.

 Let's go.